WEC-Sim/WEC-Sim/docs/man/overview.rst

-WEC-Sim Model Files
+WEC-Sim Input Files
 ---------------------
+Before WEC-Sim can be used, a wave energy converter design must exist.
+This design must include a surface mesh, frequency-based hydrodynamic data from a boundary element method solver, and a Simulink/Simscape model of the WEC.
+The WEC's geometry and other parameters must be detailed in the wecSimInputFile.
 All files required for a WEC-Sim simulation must be contained within a case directory referred to as ``$CASE``.
 This directory can be located anywhere on your computer.
-The table below list the WEC-Sim case directory structure and required files.
+The table below lists the WEC-Sim case directory structure and required files.

 ==================   ====================== ====================
 **File Type**        **File Name**     	    **Directory**